keygateio/keygate-jwt/README.md

 | `ES384`            | `ecdsa` | ECDSA over p384 / SHA-384      |
 | `ES256K`           | `ecdsa` | ECDSA over secp256k1 / SHA-256 |

-Whenever possible, you should use `EdDSA`, however not all JWT libraries support it yet so `ecdsa` is also supported.
+Whenever possible, you should use `EdDSA`, however not all JWT libraries support it yet, so `ecdsa` is also supported.

-`keygate-jwt` uses only pure Rust implementations, and can be compiled out of the box to WebAssembly/WASI.
+`keygate-jwt` uses only pure Rust implementations and can be compiled out of the box to WebAssembly/WASI.

 Important: JWT's purpose is to verify that data has been created by a party knowing a secret key.
-It does not provide any kind of confidentiality: JWT data is simply encoded as BASE64, and is not encrypted.
+It does not provide any confidentiality: JWT data is simply encoded as BASE64 and is not encrypted.

 ## Usage